NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 #### Design Your Power and Ground Planes

 In our design, we have two power supply signals ( `VBAT` and `3V3` ), so we will use two power planes in layer 15.
 How exactly they should be configured will depend on your design, but one reasonable way to start is to draw a polygon around the perimeter of the board (shaped like a “C” if your board is round).
 It should be no narrower than 4-5 mm at any point.
 It should pass under all four of your motor drivers and it should also extend to area where your battery terminals, jumper, and voltage regulator are located.
-This will allow you to void long, high-current wires.
+This will allow you to avoid long, thin, high-current wires.

 The `3V3` pour should cover the rest of the board (except around the antenna.
 See below).
 Set the net for that pour to `3V3`.

 There should should be a corresponding ground pour above these two pours (on layer 2).
 The `GND` pour should be same shape as the `3V3` pour, and the `BAT_GND` pour should be the same shape as the `VBAT` pour.

-Note that these pours should not form a complete ring.
+Note that these pours should not form a complete ring or "donut".

-The top and bottom layers should have a single, large pour of `GND`.
+The top and bottom layers should have a single, large pour of `GND` that covers everything except the area around the antenna.

 #### Exploiting Your Power and Ground Planes